Queensland Camping

 Picnic Facilities at Lake Manchester

 The picnic area at Lake Manchester is beautiful.
-It is a large grassy area with plenty of shade and just the perfect area for a picnic, BBQ or to kick the ball around.
+It is a large grassy area with plenty of shade and just the perfect area for a picnic, BBQ, or to kick the ball around.

 There is also a small toilet block in the picnic area with clean bathrooms.